worker-tools/middleware/README.md

       // Do work after
       const { body, status, statusText, headers } = response;
-      return new Response(body, { status, statusText, headers: [...headers, ...cookieStore.headers]});
+      return new Response(body, {
+        status, statusText, headers: [...headers, ...cookieStore.headers],
+      });
     };
 ```

 ## Usage
 What's good about this pattern is that all the weird type-foo goes into the middleware itself.
-Users, for the most part needn't
+Users, for the most part, needn't
 concern themselves with types.
 Their editor just "magicially" picks up the correct types for `event`  and `cookieStore`.